 Extra allowances may be paid to those living in or around London.

 Figures are intended as a guideline only.

 To qualify as a children's nurse,you will need to study for a degree in children's nursing leading to registration with the Nursing and Midwifery Council (NMC).

 To do a degree, you will normally need:

 - at least five GCSEs (A-C), including English, maths and a science

 - two or three A levels, including at least one science or health-related subject

 You will also need to pass occupational health checks and background checks by the Disclosure and Barring Service (DBS).
 See the DBS website for more information.

 Contact course providers for exact entry requirements, as other qualifications may also be accepted, such as an Access to Higher Education or Level 3 Diploma in Health and Social Care.
 If you already have a health-related degree, you may be able to join a nursing degree on the second year of a course at the course provider's discretion.

-You can find course providers on the Universities and Colleges Admissions Service (UCAS) and NHS Careers websites.
-The NMC website also includes application advice.
+You can find course providers on UCAS and the NMC website.
+The NMC website also has application advice.